Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M07L02_Configure_New_Business_Rule.md

 lab, you will create fields and use business rules to control visibility of the fields without needing custom code.

-Exercise 2 – Prepare the Solution
+Exercise 1 - Prepare the solution
 ----------------------------------

 ### Task 1 – Add Fields to Knowledge Question